eclipse-sumo/sumo/docs/web/docs/Networks/PlainXML.md

 use of `speedDev` and `speedFactor` to easily model the variation of speeds around the legal speed limit.

+!!! note
+    vClass-specific speed limit restrictions can also be loaded directly into [sumo](../sumo.md) from an additional file (only type attribute 'id' is needed)

 # Connection Descriptions

 | **Connection Descriptions** | |